money-on-chain/stable-protocol-core-v2/docs/README.md

 #### Moc Vendors

-Another way that users can interact with the protocol is through *Vendors*, each operation type has a duplicate method that accepts a vendor address, indicating he is operating the protocol though him.
+Another way that users can interact with the protocol is through *Vendors*, each operation type has a vendor parameter that accepts a vendor address, indicating he is operating the protocol though it.
+Using address `0x0` as vendor, indicates no vendor will be used.

 Vendors, can pre-defined a markup that will be applied on top of the platform fee using *MocVendors* contract.

 This way, integrators have a way to earn a profit while boosting and enhancing dapp user experience; and users can freely choose to use either the protocol directly or pay this extra markup for the services the different Vendors provide.

 ### Process actions